South Yarra - West

 South Yarra - West features high concentrations of lone person households and group households, with a fairly typical median household size

-Family households account for 49.1% of all households, including 11.9% couples with children, 31.5% couples without children, and 4.5% single parent families.
-Non-family households constitute the remaining 50.9%, with lone person households at 44.8% and group households comprising 6.1%.
-The median household size is 1.8 people, which aligns with the Greater Melbourne average.
+Family households account for 49.1% of all households, including 11.9% that are couples with children, 31.5% that are couples without children, and 4.5% single parent families.
+Non-family households make up the remaining 50.9%, composed of 44.8% lone person households and 6.1% group households.
+The median household size is 1.8 people, aligning with Greater Melbourne's average.

 Frequently Asked Questions - Households